Picoodi/Picoodi/README.md

-- 👋 Hi, I’m @Picoodi
+👋 Hi, I’m Max @Picoodi
-- 👀 I’m interested in Raspberry Pi`s, Python and GO to code myself helpfull tools
+👀 I’m interested in Raspberry Pi`s, Python and Physics and Mathematics
-- ⚡ Fun fact:I still have a lot of contact to the outside world and touch grass.

 <!---
 Picoodi/Picoodi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.